1976 Winter Olympics: Participating nations

 37 nations participated in the 1976 Winter Olympic Games.
 The games marked the final time the Republic of China (Taiwan) participated under the Republic of China flag and name.
 After most of the international community recognized the People's Republic of China as the legitimate government of all China, the ROC was forced to compete under the name Chinese Taipei, under an altered flag and to use its National Banner Song instead of its national anthem.
 Andorra and San Marino participated in their first Winter Olympic Games.

 Number of athletes by National Olympic Committees

-Medal count
+Medal table

 These are the top ten nations that won medals at the 1976 Winter Games.

-Documentary film
+Official film

-In 1977, White Rock, a documentary film about the Innsbruck Winter Olympics was released.
+In 1977, White Rock, the official documentary film about the Innsbruck 1976 Winter Olympics was released.
 The film was narrated by James Coburn, and directed by Tony Maylam.
 It was nominated for the Robert Flaherty Award (Feature Length Film, Documentary In Content) at the 30th British Academy Film Awards.
 The film's soundtrack was composed by English keyboardist Rick Wakeman.
 His album, White Rock entered the UK Albums Chart on 12 February 1977, where it spent 9 weeks and reached number 14.